nojronatron/nojronatron.github.io/continuing-education/nojronablog-2024.md

 A space for collecting thoughts and technical walk-thrus and takeaways during my coding journey through CY 2024.

+## Week 20

+### Bugs Bugz Boogz

+Sometimes there are surprising features in WPF.
+For example, implementing Binding Validators on Controls can have the side-effect of the Source property not receiving the data that did not pass validation.
+I'm sure this is by design and, with a little thought, it can make sense.
+After a few hours of tracking down a pesky bug in BF-BMX Beta 2, I concluded that the custom validation would not be compatible with updating the on-screen buttons and on-screen status updates.
+I'll need to look into an alternative means of providing on-screen feedback to the user when they've entered an invalid path.

+Another bug that I invented while architecting the file system monitor wrappers is ignoring the difference between the nullable wrapper class, and the nullable FileSystemWatcher class itself:

+- Testing for null was accomplished by checking to see if the watcher Wrapper class was null.
+That's fine until it is instanciated and then destroyed, in which can it is no longer null despite calling the wrapper's `Dispose()` mthod.
+- Nullifying the wrapped FileSystemMonitor class is simple because it implements `IDisposable`, but my wrapper class only wrapped that functionality, rather than integrating it, or (perhaps better yet) doing property null-checks.

+Going forward, I'll have to refactor the code to either:

+1. Refactor the null-checks to differentiate between the FileSystemWatcher instance being null, vs the wrapper class (and it's encapsulated instance) being null, or
+2. Bubble-up the wrapper-class properties to become `Observable` to the ViewModel.

+## Week 19

+### BF-BMX Beta 2

+At the May 1st meeting, discussion around tweaks and alterations led to a few new features.
+Implementing them was not too difficult and new builds were produced on 7-May for evaluation.

+Some takeaways from this feature-update and debugging work:

+- Launching Windows Explorer from a WPF App isn't too complex.
+The key is in the .NET namespace `System.Diagnostics.Process`: Use `Process.Start(args...)` to point to 'Explorer.exe' and the path to open.
+The default behavior of this namespace feature is to _not_ attach the process to the process that launches it.
+This means a user could close BFBMX Desktop without also closing the launched Explorer instance.
+- Adding a day and timestamp to a logging function is fairly straightforword, using String formatting: `string message = $"{dateTimeStamp:M} at {dateTimeStamp:HH:mm:ss} - {message}";`.
+- Adding a logfile service to the Server took a bit more work but boiled down to writing an injectable class that uses async-await and concurrency techniques to ensure it doesn't block.
+This time I implemented `SemaphoreSlim` in an `async Task` method with a contained `Try-Catch-Finally` error handling structure.
+The down-side of avoiding blocking a thread is that log writes will often be in an unexpected order.
+- Updating RegEx patterns to catch missing or malformed location information in a Bib Record was difficult and required building a set of tests for specific situations.
+When I initially implemented RegEx, I had set the patterns as static String Properties and for every line in a message file the RegEx would be reconstructed and executed.
+This was inefficient so I set the RegEx instance as a static Property instead, along with a RegEx TimeOut (to avoid endless looping situations), then just call the instantiated RegEx static instance when needed to do the work.
+This is a best practice for RegEx in .NET 6.
+In .NET 8 there is a better way, but that will have to wait until the entire project is upgraded.

+### Web Accessibility Learnings

+Completed MS Learn Web Accessibility Basics.
+It was focused on ASP.NET webapp but concepts can be applied to any website and some aspects can be applied to Windows App, too.

+Key takeaways:

+- Design and maintain a sensible page hierarchy by using a single `h1` header and use `h2` etc headers to help navigate the page.
+- Use `alt` attribute on `img` tags to succinctly describe the image that is shown.
+Images that are simply decorative should have an `alt=""`, a blank attribute.
+- Many tools exist for evaluating Accessibility in web sites and Windows Apps.
+Leverage these to help refine an inclusive experience.
+- Windows 10 and 11 include Narrator :tm: and a Color Filter tool.
+Use these to evaluate web sites and Apps navigation and color palette selections.
+- Relying on `div` and complex `style` (in-line or otherwise) to make the page "look great" might impede accessibility.
+- Utilize semantic elements such as `header`, `main`, `footer`, `h1` (et al), `img`, `aside` and others (see [MDN Glossary on Semantics in HTML](https://developer.mozilla.org/en-US/docs/Glossary/Semantics#semantics_in_html) for more details).
+Using semantic elements ensures accessiblility tools like Narrator and Tab-based navigation are possible.
+You can always _re-style those elements_ without breaking their hierarchical, semantic, and navigation meanings.
+- Use `input type="button"` or `button` elements instead of highly customized `div` elements, to maintain navigability and semantic affect.

 ## Week 17 and 18

 ### Of Course There Are Bugs